Corrections Act 2004

 You could also call this:

-"Probation officers can give some of their job powers to other trained staff to help supervise offenders doing community work."
+"Probation officers can give some jobs to other staff to help supervise people doing community work."

 If you are a probation officer, you can give some of your powers to another employee in the department.
 This employee must be suitably trained to control, direct, and supervise offenders doing community work.
-You must give these powers in writing, and it is in accordance with section 65 of the Sentencing Act 2002.
+You must give these powers in writing, and it must be in line with what is said in section 65 of the Sentencing Act 2002.

 You can only do this for offenders who have been sentenced to community work.
-The employee you give powers to must be able to do the job properly.
-They will help supervise the offenders while they are doing their community work.
+The employee you give powers to will then be able to supervise these offenders.
+This helps make sure offenders are doing their community work as they should be.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.